How to Get from Galway to Aran Islands

 Unless you plan to go to Doolin, I personally find the ferry from Rossaveel to be a bit more convenient, and is the option that I’d recommend over the ferry from Galway city.

-The reason is because Rossaveel is the main ferry port and it offers round trip ferry tickets.
 From Galway City, you can only get one-way tickets.
-And these tickets are the same price, so not only do you save money sailing from Rossaveel, but its also less complicated; because you have your trip back included.
+And these tickets are the same price, so not only do you save money sailing from Rossaveel, but its also less complicated, because you have your trip back included.

 In addition, you have the option of visiting any of the three of the Aran islands from Rossaveel, whereas from Galway you can only get to the main island.